Kasperi Kapanen recalled as Mike Babcock shakes up lines ahead of road trip | Maple Leafs Hotstove

 – Mike Babcock after practice on Tuesday

 What Babcock is talking about above is something that’s been apparent for the better part of the last two months as the team’s scoring rates have steadily declined.
 Earlier in the season and throughout much of last year, the team was highly dangerous inside the offensive zone – creating something out of nothing, constantly buzzing, putting pucks on and crashing the net, typically with three lines going offensively (and later four with Brian Boyle added and Kapanen recalled).
 There is no denying team has lost some of its edge and creativity offensively in the last month especially.
-They’ve come to rely more heavily on the Matthews unit for its even-strength offense, in addition to the issues with their declining power play.
+They’ve come to rely more heavily on the Matthews unit for even-strength offense, in addition to the issues with their declining power play.

 While it remains to be seen how long they last, the new line combinations come as a breath of fresh air for a team that’s collected just nine points in nine games in January while scoring just 18 goals (27th in the NHL).

 Nazem Kadri and Mitch Marner on the ice together isn’t something we’ve seen much of – just 33 5v5 minutes total this season — but it’s an interesting match on paper.
-Kadri will go from playing next to a left-handed winger playing his off wing in Komarov — who has played better recently but has largely struggled offensively this season — to a natural right-winger and skilled creator in Marner.
+Kadri will go from playing next to a left-handed winger playing his off wing in Komarov — who has played better recently but has largely struggled offensively this season — to a natural right-winger and skilled creator in Marner, who plays the game at a similar pace.

 In general, it has been long overdue to have Marner play inside the team’s top nine away from JVR and Bozak.
 When it comes to Marner’s development, his placement on that line has not been ideal when it comes to habit-forming defensively, and the offense also just hasn’t been the same as last year.
 Marner has had more than his fair share of iffy moments defensively this season, and hasn’t taken care of the puck as well as he should at times, but he will be insulated next to a pair of veterans who are strong over 200 feet in Kadri and Marleau.